 - The scrotum is a muscular sac hanging between the man's thighs.
 The scrotum holds the testes and regulates temperature compatibility with the mobility of sperm.
-It tightens when temperature is cold and loosens when warm. - The testes also called testicles are two balls that sit inside the scrotum.
-The testicles are responsible for producing sperm and the male hormone called testosterone.
+It tightens when temperature is cold and loosens when warm. - The testes also called testicles, are two balls that sit in the scrotum and produce sperm and the male hormone called testosterone. - Vas Deferens